 Justwealth has an entire page that the platform has dedicated to providing investors with all their pricing details.
 This includes every aspect of the charges you can expect to pay while using the platform.

-Justwealth also explains its pricing structure and how it helps you save substantial amounts from increasing your potential returns compared to the typical mutual fund products available to Canadians.
+Justwealth also explains its pricing structure and how it helps you save substantial amounts by increasing your potential returns compared to the typical mutual fund products available to Canadians.
 The example above clearly shows how much you can save just through the fees with Justwealth’s low-cost structure.